senarma/contract-signature-store/README.md

 # contract-signature-store
-A Solidity contract to store Ethereum digital signature This contract receive a String that need to be sign and a array of address who are authorized to sign.
+A Solidity contract to store Ethereum digital signature on Block Notal(https://blocknotal.com) This contract receive a String that need to be sign and a array of address who are authorized to sign.
 This contract validates signatures created by metamask, status and other web3 providers who join the prefix "Ethereum Signed Message:" with the signature.